I’m a Celebrity evicts first star of the series

 After almost two weeks of watching stars from Reverend Richard Coles to Coleen Rooney in the jungle, the public were able to vote to save their favourite campmate from the first elimination.

-Broadcasting live on Friday night (29 November), hosts Ant and Dec revealed that the first celebrity to leave the show was Jane Moore.
+Broadcasting live on Friday night (29 November), hosts Ant and Dec revealed that the first celebrity to leave the show was journalist and Loose Women star Jane Moore.

 Reacting to the news, she said: “Hard work does not get rewarded, let’s put it that way.”

-After leaving camp and meeting Ant and Dec, she gave them a “soggy hug”, she said the experience had been “weird and magical”, adding: “People say it’s the best experience of their lives but I wouldn’t say that with all the rain!”
+After leaving camp and meeting Ant and Dec, she gave them a “soggy hug” and said the experience had been “weird and magical”, adding: “People say it’s the best experience of their lives but I wouldn’t say that with all the rain!”

+The hosts also chatted to her about the “one point of contention” from while she was on the ITV show, in which Moore accuses former boxer Barry McGuigan of ageism and misogyny over giving her the chore of washing up at camp.

+At the time, she had complained: “It seems much like the 1950s!”
+She later insisted that she was just “winding him up”.

 Join our commenting forum